Fees and key information

 (core, 15 credits)

-This is a work based learning module that offers an introduction to real-life translation situations in the setting of a Language Service Provider (LSP).
-The module builds on prior learning gained from academic studies and other relevant experience.
-It aims to enhance the student's understanding of the sector through applying their knowledge to practical work based situations.
+This is a work-based learning module that offers an introduction to real-life translation situations in the setting of a Language Service Provider (LSP).
+The module builds on prior leaning gained from academic studies and other relevant experience.
+It aims to enhance the student's understanding of the sector through applying their knowledge to practical work-based situations.
 Students will have the opportunity to recognise the benefits of work experience by developing soft skills of interest to employers and extend their translation-related skills.
 The module aims to develop employability skills and competences by exploring career options and networking opportunities with future employers.

 Students are required to undertake a minimum of 105 hours, equivalent to 15 full working days (based on 7 working hours per day).
-The minimum hours can be completed full-time or part-time during the summer after completion of level 5 modules, or over the autumn semester at level 6.
+The minimum hours can be completed full-time or part-time during the summer after completion of level 5 modules, or over the level 6 academic year (first semester).

-The responsibility for finding a suitable placement lies with the student, but support is available to find and apply for suitable opportunities not only through the module leader but also via the GSBL Placements and Employability Unit and University Careers service.
+The responsibility for finding suitable placement lies with the student, but support is available to find and apply for suitable opportunities through the module leader and the GSBL Placements and Employability Unit and University Careers service.

 The module leader will assess the suitability of the proposed placement and approve as appropriate.

-Detailed guidance on the module requirements and the assessment will be provided during the workshops and via WebLearn.
+Detailed guidance on the module requirements and the assessment will be provided in the workshops and via Weblearn

 Read full details